Paramount Taking Over Warner Bros Discovery Should Terrify Everyone as the Far-Right Ellison Family Now Owns Tiktok, CBS, and CNN

 David Ellison, who runs Skydance, is the son of Larry Ellison — one of the richest men alive and a proud, vocal Trump ally.
 And the influence isn’t subtle anymore.

 Under Skydance ownership, even CBS News has already shifted right, implementing programming changes designed to appease Trump’s circle.
-They appointed conservative overseers, aired full unedited political interviews on command, and began talks with executives who argue the mainstream press is inherently biased against conservatives.
+They appointed conservative overseers, aired full, unedited political interviews on command, and began talks with executives who argue the mainstream press is inherently biased against conservatives.

 This isn’t speculation, it’s documented newsroom policy change.